 There are many different commercial equipment dealers to choose from to get what you need.
-And today, we are going to look at the top-heavy equipment that every construction business owner needs.
+And today, we are going to look at the top heavy equipment business tools that every construction business owner needs.

 An excavator is a piece of heavy construction equipment that uses a bucket to help excavate or dig out trenches, demolish, and help to grade landscaping.